jstafford5380/Provausio.SecureLinks/README.md

 - System A then sends the following link to the user `https://mysite.com/landingpage/q77sPOimPHcLCHy`
 - When the user clicks the link, it'll take them to the landing page at that address (let's call it system B).
 - System B will use the linkId `q77sPOimPHcLCHy` along with its own secret to generate the hash `5041dd7435a95a3fd2a1f97bfdf8fbe75db3eacd` which it uses to request the data from the link generator.
 If the hash is correct, then the data is returned.

+### Other Use Cases
+- Generic resource sharing (e.g. sharing documents, configurations, etc.)
+- Paramter obfuscation (e.g. when you don't want to put things like user IDs in the link)

 ## Notes
  - Yes, system A needs to know the secrets of all the authorized systems in order to request the link, so maybe "secret" is a misleading thing to call it.
 It's basically an identifier that only the client and server should be aware of.